How can we help you?

 Making oral health care (including dentist visits) part of your child’s regular routine now will help them to develop healthy habits as they grow and prevent fear and anxiety later in life.

-Call us today to schedule an appointment with Dr. Kevin Burgdorf.
+Call our dentist office near Maryland Heights today to schedule an appointment with Dr. Kevin Burgdorf!

 For most kids, a family dentist is a reasonable and appropriate choice.
-Dr. Burgdorf has a great deal of experience treating children of all ages and an excellent understanding of the needs and issues that come at every stage of childhood and beyond.
+Dr. Burgdorf has a great deal of experience with pediatric dentistry in Bridgeton, MO, and he has an excellent understanding of the needs and issues that come at every stage of childhood.
 If specialized care is needed, he can refer you to a pediatric dentist, but most of the time, this is not necessary.

 We strive to make our office a fun place to be for both kids and adults.
 Dr. Burgdorf and his team are friendly and welcoming – Amy, one of our front desk staff, is even an accomplished balloon twister!
 We’ll make sure that your child always feels comfortable and happy during their visits to our office.

-Dental care from a young age is important in establishing the dentist’s office as a safe and normal place to be.
+Children's dentistry from a young age is important in establishing our Bridgeton dentist office as a safe and normal place to be.
 Dental care should be seen as a part of your child’s normal routine, and developing these habits early will lead to better outcomes in the future.

-Contact our office today to schedule an appointment with Dr. Kevin Burgdorf.
+Contact our Bridgeton dentist office today to schedule an appointment with Dr. Kevin Burgdorf.

 The minimum you should brush your teeth is twice daily – in the morning and before you go to bed.
 Ideally, you should brush your teeth after every snack and meal, but we understand that this is not always practical.